CURRENTLY:

 An exploration of Western history

-Catalogue with essays by Elizabeth Rankin, Giovanni Tiso and Sally Blundell.
+The Enlightenment Project, catalogue 2022, with essays by Elizabeth Rankin, Giovanni Tiso, Sally Blundell and Marian Maguire.

 RECENT PUBLICATIONS: